jakir-ruet/react-app-eslint-prettier/README.md

 }
 ```

-**If we need any package/rules then will do add into the above section**
+**If we need any more package/rules then will do add into the above section**

 Checking the dependency